CONVENIENTLY LOCATED TO SERVE TROY,

 Botox treatment is performed with tiny needles in the office and causes minimal discomfort.
 You can resume your normal daily activities immediately.
 The results begin to appear gradually over the next 3-10 days and the improvement will last between 4-6 months.
 If you do not continue the treatments, the effect will wear off gradually.
 It is important that Botox not be injected more frequently than once every three months.

 Botox works by relaxing the overactive muscles that cause the wrinkles on the forehead and around the eyes.
 Weakening these muscles allows the overlying skin to unfurl and resume its flat, unwrinkled appearance.
 In some patients with long standing deep wrinkles or with severe sun damage, the wrinkles will not disappear but only be softened.
 It is important to note that Botox is not appropriate for the treatment of all facial wrinkles, but Dr. Compton will guide you through this.

-Your BOTOX will be performed by Dr. Andrew Compton's surgery center located in West Bloomfield and Troy, MI.
+Your BOTOX will be performed by Dr. Andrew Compton's surgery center located in Troy and Troy, MI.

 Some common side-effects have been reported including headache, respiratory infection, flu-like symptoms and nausea.
 Bruising at the injection site is not uncommon and the risk is elevated in patients on blood thinners like Aspirin, Coumadin, and Plavix.
 If bruising does occur, it is typically mild and resolves in 7- 10 days.
 Botox should not be used by patients who are pregnant or are breast feeding.